You’re the best, you can make a difference and you can change the world.

 We All Have the Ability

-When Mallory Weggemann became paralyzed in 2008, doctors and statistics alike told her that she would never have a “regular” life – she’d never have a long term relationship, never get married, never have a family, never graduate from college, and never hold a full time job.
+When Mallory Weggemann became paralyzed in 2008, statistics told her that she would never have a “regular” life – she’d never have a long term relationship, never get married, never have a family, never graduate from college, and never hold a full time job.
 These are difficult words to hear, especially for a woman who has not quite reached her 20’s.
-However, Mallory insists that it is the daily things that make us brave and overcome adversity.
-We will always have doubters, but we are the only people who can decide how to live our own lives.
+However, Mallory insists that it isn’t the moments or circumstances in life that define us, rather it is the choices we make following, the lives we choose to live that define who we are.
+We will always have doubters, but we are the only people who can decide our destiny.

 Committee Involvement & Outreach